edoweb/to.science.drupal/README.md

 # Localization

-To localize your Drupal installation, first activate the "Localize" module.
-Then download your preffered language from
+To localize your Drupal installation, first activate the "Locale" module.
+Then download your preferred language from
 <https://localize.drupal.org/translate/languages/>.
 Navigate to
 <http://localhost/drupal?q=admin/config/regional/translate/import>,
 choose your language file and the language to import it into.
 To